alphagov/govuk-design-guide/docs/glossary/attribute.md

   Attributes become properties when the model is translated into a [content schema](/glossary/content-schema).'
 synonym:
+  0:
+    title: Property
+    link:
-  '- Property — a term used in our schemas and codebase
+    definition: a term used in our schemas and codebase
+  1:
+    title: Field
+    link:

-  - Field — a term used by publishers to describe the input space in a Content Management System'
+    definition: a term used by publishers to describe the input space in a Content Management System
 nonPreferred:
 doNotConfuse:
 theme: Information layer